 Breakfast done, we grab some bottles of water and head back to Toan, who’s waiting in the station carpark with our other driver for the trip, Dien.
 Introductions done, and ‘hellos’ are passed on from TripAdvisor posters, including Gariochlass.
 We even receive a return ‘hello’, from a couple Toan had just finished a tour with up in the Ha Giang region.
 Pretty sure he said it was Mary and Cliff, but for the life of me I can’t think of any Mary’s and Cliff’s.

-Anyway, we’re finally all set.
-Bags packed away, helmets on, we’re on our way.
+Finally all set, with bags packed away and helmets on, we’re soon on our way.

 As we take off; I’m on the back of Toan’s bike, Lisa’s with Dien; I start to wonder whether Lisa will be alright on the bike, seeing as she’s a little ‘away with the fairies’.